Haim Laskov: Biography

 Haim Laskov was born in Barysaw in the Byelorussian Soviet Socialist Republic (present-day Belarus), to Moshe and Ita (née Hirshfeld) Laskov.
 He immigrated to Palestine with his family in 1925.
-The family settled in Haifa, where they lived in dire poverty.
+His father had previously lived in Palestine and had been among the founders of Hadera in 1891.
+The family settled in Haifa, where Laskov studied at the Hebrew Reali School.
+His father, who worked as a coachman, was killed in an accident in 1930 after Arabs prevented him from freeing his horses from an obstacle.

-Laskov joined the Haganah as a teenager, and served in various units, including Orde Wingate's Special Night Squads.
-He also served as a personal messenger for Yaakov Dori, who would later become the first Chief of Staff.
+Laskov joined the Haganah as a teenager and served in various units, including Orde Wingate's Special Night Squads.
+He also served as a personal messenger for Yaakov Dori, who would later become the first IDF Chief of Staff.
 In 1940, Laskov joined the British Army so that he could participate in World War II.
 He served in various capacities, and was an officer in the Jewish Brigade which saw action on the Italian front, eventually reaching the rank of major.
-After the war, he remained in Europe to participate in the Aliyah Bet illegal immigration effort to bring refugee Jews to Palestine.
+After the war, he remained in Europe to participate in the Aliyah Bet illegal immigration effort to bring Jewish refugees to Palestine.
 Along with other veterans of the Jewish Brigade, he also took part in extrajudicial executions of Nazi war criminals and their collaborators as vengeance for crimes committed against Jews.
-Upon eventually returning to Palestine, he rejoined the Haganah, while also working as chief of security for the electric company.
+Upon eventually returning to Palestine, he rejoined the Haganah and was chief of security for the electric company.